Pure $\Sigma_2$-Elementarity beyond the Core: Introduction

-The extension of $\Rone$ to a relational structure $\Ronepl=\left(\On;0,+;\le,\leo\right)$, containing the graphs of $0$ and ordinal addition, gives rise to additive patterns of order $1$ and has been the central object of study in \cite{C01,W06,W07a,W07b,W07c,CWa,A15}.
-Such extensions are of interest when it comes to applications of patterns to ordinal analysis. \cite{W06} gives a sense of the relation $\leo$ in $\Ronepl$, as was recommended to acquire in \cite{C01}.
-As pointed out in the introduction to \cite{W11}, in \cite{W06} an easily accessible characterization of the Bachmann-Howard structure in terms of $\Sigma_1$-elementarity is given in full detail.
+The extension of $\Rone$ to a relational structure $\Ronepl=\left(\On;0,+;\le,\leo\right)$, containing the graphs of $0$ and ordinal addition, gives rise to additive patterns of order $1$ and is the central object of study in \cite{C01,W06,W07a,W07b,W07c,CWa,A15}.
+Such extensions are of interest when it comes to applications of patterns to ordinal analysis.
+Following Carlson's recommendation in \cite{C01}, \cite{W06} gives a sense of the relation $\leo$ in $\Ronepl$, moreover, an easily accessible characterization of the Bachmann-Howard structure in terms of $\Sigma_1$-elementarity is given in full detail.
 The Bachmann-Howard ordinal characterizes the segment of ordinals below the proof-theoretic ordinal of Kripke-Platek set theory with infinity, $\kpom$, which axiomatizes the notion of (infinite) admissible set, cf.\ Barwise \cite{Ba75}, or equivalently $\operatorname{ID}_1$, the theory of non-iterated positive inductive definitions, cf.\ \cite{P09}.
-This provides illustrative semantics for Skolem hull notations, cf.\ \cite{P91}, the type of ordinal notations that have been most-useful in ordinal analysis so far, by the description of ordinals as least solutions to $\Sigma_1$-sentences over the language $(0,+,\le,\leo)$.
-On the other hand the pattern approach to ordinal notations is explained in terms of ordinal arithmetic in the style of \cite{RW93}.
+A benefit from such characterizations, as pointed out in the introduction to \cite{W11}, is an illustrative semantics for Skolem hull notations, cf.\ \cite{P91}, the type of ordinal notations that have been most-useful in ordinal analysis so far, by the description of ordinals given in hull-notation as least solutions to $\Sigma_1$-sentences over the language $(0,+,\le,\leo)$.
+The pattern approach to ordinal notations, on the other hand, is explained in terms of ordinal arithmetic in the style of \cite{RW93}.